 If you don’t eat properly for few days, it might not much affect your daily work routine, but if you don’t sleep properly for even two days it will immediately start affecting your cognitive skills, daytime energy, productivity, emotional balance, and even your weight.

 Sleep is a complex process of restoration and renewal for the body and mind.
-Getting a healthy sleep may look like a difficult goal when you’re wide awake at 3 a.m., but you have lot of control over the quality of your sleep, than you probably realize.
+Getting a healthy sleep may look like a difficult goal when you’re wide awake at 3 a.m., but you have a lot of control over the quality of your sleep than you probably realize.

 Unhealthy lifestyle habits can affect your mood, brain and heart health, immune system, creativity, vitality, weight and in turn cause disturbance in your sleep.
 But by following few lifestyle changes, you can enjoy better sleep at night, boost your health, and improve how you think and feel during the day.

 1. Manage Sleep Patterns